kidozen/kido-js/readme.md

 In order to use the samples application you have to:

-- Download and install the kido client tool.
+- Download and install the [kido](https://github.com/kidozen/kido) client tool.
-- Login with the kido client tool using the following command: kido hosting login mycompany.dev.kidozen.com
+- Login to your hosting using the kido client:

+	`kido hosting my-company.kidocloud.com`

-- Go the the "samples" folder: cd .\samples
+- Go the the "samples" folder in the command line:

+	`cd samples`

-- Create the application with the following command: kido app create
+- Create the application with the following command:

+	`kido app-create samples my-company.kidocloud.com`

-- Start the kido emulator:
+- Start the kido emulator: `kido app-run`
-	kido app run
-- Open your browser in http://localhost:3000 url.
+- Open your browser in `http://localhost:3000` url.